cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

 ## Disaster Recovery with Cross-Region Replication

 This component is designed to support cross-region replication with continuous replication.
 If enabled and deployed, a secondary cluster will be deployed in a different region than the primary cluster.
-This approach is highly aggresive and costly, but in a disaster scenario where the primary cluster fails, the secondary cluster can be promoted to take its place.
+This approach is highly aggressive and costly, but in a disaster scenario where the primary cluster fails, the secondary cluster can be promoted to take its place.
 Follow these steps to handle a Disaster Recovery.